-Neal Jack was born August 28, 1923, to Imperial Valley pioneers, Carol and Earl Jack in Los Angeles.
-Neal was an agricultural industry icon, pioneering innovator in the Imperial Valley, a founding member of Western Growers Association, and a leading force behind Jack Bros.
-He died peacefully December 15, surrounded by family.
+Neal Jack was born August 28, 1923, to Imperial Valley pioneers, Carol and Earl Jack.
+Neal was an agricultural industry icon, pioneering innovator in the Imperial Valley, and a leading force behind Jack Bros., a founding member of the premier voice of agriculture, Western Growers Association.
+He died peacefully, December 15, surrounded by family and those who loved him

 After graduating from Brawley Union High School, he attended the University of Southern California when Pearl Harbor was bombed.
 Knowing he would participate in the war effort; he joined the Army.
 He became part of General Patton’s ground crew, pushing the Nazi’s out of France and sending them into retreat.
 Because of an act of bravery, he earned a field commission of second lieutenant.
 After Germany surrendered, he saw his fellow GIs return home while he had another year of service, because of the commission.
 He guarded German prisoners during the Nuremberg Trials, escorting the prisoners to their trials and back.
 In his spare time, he attended the trials of the more infamous German officers.